 What is the EU General Data Protection Regulation?

-The GDPR introduces far-reaching obligations for companies that collect, use, or otherwise process personal information.
+As of May 25, 2018, the GDPR introduces far-reaching obligations for companies that collect, use, or otherwise process personal information.

 - The GDPR contains the same six core data protection principles, but there are significant changes and additional requirements designed to protect EU citizens’ privacy.
 For example, the GDPR introduces certain enhanced rights for covered individuals, such as data portability rights.